scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 .. class:: abstract

-   Plotly's Dash is a popular tool used by data scientists worldwide to create interactive and responsive web applications to suit their data-visualization needs.
-Dash components are used to construct the interfaces of these web applications.
-The most recent addition to the set of Dash component libraries is Dash Bio, a suite of several components and auxiliary tools related heavily to common visualizations and analyses characteristic to the field of bioinformatics.
-This paper provides an overview of the motivations behind creating the Dash Bio library, as well as brief descriptions of its constituent components.
+   Plotly's Dash is a library that empowers data scientists to create interactive web applications declaratively in Python.
+Dash Bio is a bioinformatics-oriented suite of components that are compatible with Dash.
+Common data visualizations characteristic to the field of bioinformatics can now be integrated into Dash applications.
+We present the Dash Bio suite of components and its auxiliary file parsers.

 .. class:: keywords